© Jesper Houborg jh-westnile-agroecology-treeplanting-32-scaled.jpg

 The Issue

 Uganda is hosting over 1.5 million refugees, including over 860,000 children, due to its progressive refugee policy that encourages inclusion and self-reliance.
 However, these opportunities have not been fully utilized to foster resilience and self-reliance among refugees.
-90% of refugees heavily rely on humanitarian food/cash aid, and 91% of refugee households are economically vulnerable.
-This has put pressure on natural resources, accelerated environmental degradation, and led to climate change impacts.
+90% of refugees rely heavily on humanitarian food/cash aid, and 91% of refugee households are economically vulnerable.
+This has put pressure on natural resources and accelerated environmental degradation.
 Food production and income remain insufficient to meet basic needs.
-Underfunding has led to increased vulnerability and food insecurity among refugees, leading to harmful coping mechanisms such as reducing meals, borrowing, begging, withdrawing children from school, child labor, and forced marriage.
+Underfunding has led to increased vulnerability and food insecurity among refugees, leading to harmful coping mechanisms such as reducing meals, borrowing, begging, withdrawing children from school, child labour, and forced marriage.

 The Project

-To respond to the above challenges DCA is applying an integrated approach to build the capacity and resilience of the refugees and host communities to reduce vulnerability.
-This shall be achieved through the transition to agroecology which provides multiple benefits that include improved food security, increased income, biodiversity, reduced emissions, increased resilience and productivity, and carbon being absorbed in the soil.
-All these benefits are especially important for the poorest communities that rely on small-scale agriculture for their main livelihood.
-The purpose of the project is to ensure sustainable agriculture and food systems while simultaneously achieving multiple sustainability objectives in economic, environmental, social, nutritional, health, and cultural aspects.
-This holistic approach promotes agroecology among refugees and host communities in West Nile, Uganda.
+To respond to the these challenges, DCA applied an integrated approach to build the capacity and resilience of the refugees and host communities to reduce vulnerability.
+The transition to agroecology provides multiple benefits, including improved food security, increased income, biodiversity, reduced emissions, increased resilience and productivity, and carbon being absorbed in the soil.
+All these benefits are especially important for the poorest communities that rely on small-scale agriculture as their main livelihood.
+The holistic approach was key in promoting agroecology among refugees and host communities in West Nile, Uganda.

 The Change

-DCA is training 50 agroecology households and their spouses in Yumbe and Terego on best practices of agroecology-based agriculture, including visioning, farm planning, landscape modifications, diversification of species, water and soil management techniques, integrated farming practices, and organic pest control while maintaining 60 old households (50% refugees, 60% women).
-The trained households will replicate this knowledge, contributing to food security, income, and resilience.
+DCA trained agroecology households and their spouses in Yumbe and Terego on best practices of agroecology-based agriculture, including visioning, farm planning, landscape modifications, diversification of species, water and soil management techniques, integrated farming practices, and organic pest control while maintaining old households.
+The trained households were expected to replicate this knowledge, contributing to food security, income, and resilience.

-Two DCA staff will be trained in resilience design and practices to enhance their knowledge and skills, as well as improve quality monitoring.
+Two DCA staff were be trained in resilience design and practices to enhance their knowledge and skills, as well as improve quality monitoring.

-DCA is providing cash support to 50 agroecology households through digital cash transfers.
-The trained households will apply their knowledge on the ground, with continuous technical support provided by farmer coordinators and DCA experts.
-The DCA will also help identify gaps and challenges faced during implementation, covering each household based on identified gaps and budgets.
-DCA plans to use the project’s learnings to improve its agroecology practices in fragile environments.
-The project will involve learning about processes, challenges, and opportunities.
-The DCA MEAL team will develop tools for gender-disaggregated data collection.
-The project plans to explore funding opportunities for system replication in similar locations.
+DCA provided cash support to 50 agroecology households through digital cash transfers.
+The trained households applied their knowledge on the ground, with continuous technical support provided by farmer coordinators and DCA experts.
+DCA also helped identify gaps and challenges faced during implementation, covering each household based on identified gaps and budgets.

 The Results